Oxen-AI/oxen-release/oxen-rust/docs/annotation/RemoteStaging.md

 curl -X POST -H "Content-Type: multipart/form-data" -F file=@/path/to/image.jpg 'http://$SERVER/api/repos/$NAMESPACE/$REPO_NAME/staging/dir/add-images/annotations'
 ```

-This will create a uniq ID for each file that is uploaded to avoid conflicts.
+This will create a uniq file name for each file that is uploaded to avoid conflicts.
 It will return the file path that was created remotely.

 To view the files that are staged you can simply GET the staged data on the branch `/staging/dir/add-images`